top of page

 The Reality of Knife Crime

-Many believe carrying a knife will protect them, but in reality, it increases the chances of being injured or killed.
+Many believe carrying a knife will protect them.
+In reality, it increases the chances of being injured or killed.
 Studies show that those who carry weapons are more likely to become victims of knife crime themselves.

 Committing a crime can take seconds, but the consequences last a lifetime.
 When someone chooses to pick up a knife and use it to harm others, they are making a decision that affects not only the victim and their loved ones but also themselves.